-() IMPORTANT If you are using a Git-Central dual-binding, you can import projects from Git (using the Import Project From Source Control Wizard) or from Central.
+(Using the Import Project From Source Control Wizard) or from Central.
 The project will be the same.
 However, if you import from Central, you will only be able to push changes to and pull changes from Central.
 If you import from Git, you will be able to push changes to and pull changes from Central as well as your main Git repository.
 This is because the project in Central has no connection to the original Git repository, and if you import from Central you will not have those source control bindings.

-NOTE If your project is already bound to a third-party source control provider other than Git P (i.e., you are working in a dual-bound model as opposed to a single-bound model), the Import option in the MadCap Central window pane will be disabled.
+NOTE If your project is already bound to a third-party source control provider other than Git (i.e., you are working in a dual-bound model as opposed to a single-bound model), the Import option in the MadCap Central window pane will be disabled.
 This is because you should import your project directly from source control using your non-Central binding.

 If you already have the project on your machine, you do not need to reimport the project from source control.
 Instead, you can get the latest version from source control by using the Flare Source Control ribbon.

 Be sure that you have the latest version of the project.

-P NOTE When a project is dual bound to Central and a non-Git third-party provider, keep the following in mind if you (i.e., the second user) want to access this setup.
+NOTE When a project is dual bound to Central and a non-Git third-party provider, keep the following in mind if you (i.e., the second user) want to access this setup.
 After importing the project from Perforce Helix Core, Subversion, or Team Foundation Server, you will have to re-bind the project to Central.
 In Flare's MadCap Central window pane, click to upload (or bind) the project to Central.
 In the Bind Project dialog, it is important to enter the exact name of the project as it currently exists on Central.
 When you click OK, a message displays asking if you want to bind to the existing project.
 Select Yes.
 This re-establishes the existing Flare/Central connection; note that it does not create a new binding.